avijeett007/Gemini-multimodal-ai-Demo/README.md

 3. Provide the absolute path to the file
 4. Describe the changes you want
 5. AI will fetch, modify, and update the file
+6. Use the following project as a pet project if you want to test.

 ## 🛡️ Error Handling